“This post may contain affiliate links. Please read my disclosure for more info.

 Even in normal times, when we’re not facing health and economic craziness, setting a personal goal for the next 2 to 3 years can reduce your anxiety.

-You’ll achieve more, and you’ll have less regrets over the long term by setting a goal for every couple years.
-But you’ll also have more focus.
+When you’re working toward something that you want, you’ll feel a better sense of achievement and have less regrets over the long term.
+You’ll also have more focus.
 Daily decisions will become easier.

 Your goal might be to finish school, transition to another career, become debt free, start a business, buy a home, travel, move to another area… anything that’ll make a significant impact on your life and requires more money and time than you can muster in just a few months.